Phavored-Armah/DSA-CASE-STUDY-ONE/README.md

 11. How does the rating relate to the level of discount?
     In the Pivot Table Fields:
 o	Drag Rating into Rows.
 o	Drag Discount_Percentage into Values.
 Set it to sum.

 12. How many products have fewer than 1,000 reviews?
+In the Pivot Table Fields:
+o	Drag Review_Count into Rows. o	Drag Review_ID and Rating_Count into Values.
+Set it to count and sum respectively.

 13. Which categories have products with the highest discounts?